hitboxr/Cross-Seed-AutoDL/README.md

 Forked from BC44's [Cross-Seed-AutoDL](https://github.com/BC44/Cross-Seed-AutoDL) with added support for release group matching and fetching existing torrents from rtorrent.
 Further torrent client integrations may be implemented in the future.

+Note that the history functionality is a little janky right now, as it doesn't remember the options with which a torrent was searched previously (e.g. you ran the script previously with -g or --only-dupes and now you're running it without it, the script does not re-run the search even though the results could be different).

 Requires minimum python 3.6

 Requires [Jackett](https://github.com/Jackett/Jackett)